juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 ## Deleting Cluster
 If you want to delete the cluster and resources you've just created, run the following command:
 ```
-eskctl delete cluster --name demo-eks --region us-east-1
+eksctl delete cluster --name demo-eks --region us-east-1
 ```

 ## Conclusion
 Kubernetes is an extremely extensive and complex subject with a myriad of possibilities.
 I presented some of them here that can be used not only in AWS EKS but also in on-premises installations (except for the **cluster-autoscaler**, unless you are using **OpenStack** in your company).
-There is also a series of security improvements that can be made to the cluster set up in this article.
+There is also a series of security improvements that can be made to the cluster setup in this article.
 I hope you enjoyed it!

 References
 - [eksctl](https://eksctl.io/)